adsglass/NGram-ErrorDetection/README.md

 ## License

-This project makes use of the [CLC FCE dataset](https://ilexir.co.uk/datasets/index.html), [Phrasfinder API](http://phrasefinder.io/about) and [Google Books NGram Viewer](https://books.google.com/ngrams/info), all of which have their own licences.
+This project makes use of the [CLC FCE dataset](https://ilexir.co.uk/datasets/index.html), [Phrasfinder API](http://phrasefinder.io/about) and [Google Books NGram Viewer](https://books.google.com/ngrams/info), all of which are publically available.

-Please click through to the links to get the full details of these licences.
+Please click through to the links to get the full details of their licences.

 ## References